ziyaoh/nondeterministic-notes/DDIA.md

 - Consistency: application invariants always be true (application dependent)
 - Isolation: concurrent transactions are isolated from each other
 - Durability: data being persistent once committed

+### Trouble with Distrbuted Systems

+Distributed Systems in the cloud computing area suffers from partial failures.
+Some part may fail while the rest working correctly.
+As opposed to the single machine scenario, where a hardware failure usually triggers the whole system shutting down.

+#### Unreliable Networks

+#### Unreliable Clocks

+clocks on different machines represents different timing, because they could drift slowly

+syncing is possible through NTP protocol, but some problems remain: precision can only be as good as network delay, which is again unreliable

+clocks issues are hard to notice, and thus can accumulate errors over time

+case study
+- timestamps for ordering events: use logic or vector clock instead
+- sync clocks for global snapshots: requires monotonically increasing transaction ID accross multiple machines; intuitive but problematic solution: timestamp from clocks
+- problems when using local clocks in case process paused for a long time

+#### Knowledge, Truth, and Lies

+distributed systems cannot simply rely on a single node; instead they require decision from a quorum

+distributed system algorithm correctness can only be proved under some idealized system models, which makes assumptions about the system that are supposed to always hold; in reality those assumptions could break as well